Cloud Cost Management FAQ

 Infrastructure templates that propagate oversized defaults

-Development environments running 24/7 when only needed during business hours
+Dev environments running 24/7 when only needed in business hours

 Test instances forgotten after project completion